 What types of stories should be used?

 There are four types of stories that are effective in professional settings.
 They are bridging the gap, analogy, evidence based/results, and Hero’s Journey.
 Below are some sample slides from a course on storytelling that I have facilitated.

-Has storytelling be proven to be effective in professional development?
+Has storytelling proven to be effective in professional development?